-While all of the shower speakers on our list are products we could recommend, they do have specific features that vary between each model, and the product you buy should cater to the features that you are most interested in or that best suit your home design.
+While all of the shower speakers on our list are products we could recommend, they have specific features that vary between each model, and the product you buy should cater to the features you are most interested in or that best suit your home design.
 For instance, showers that don’t have somewhere to hang the speaker may be best served with a suction cup design.

 If you’re someone who isn’t a fan of playlists and want to be able to change the track that you’re listening to – a shower speaker that has buttons will be essential.
 Similarly, larger button designs are easier to use in the shower.
 Buttons won’t be necessary if you’re okay with setting your playlists before getting into the shower.

 For waterproofing, if you’re planning on using your speaker in a shower, you can typically use anything from an IPX4 to an IPX7-rated speaker.
 While the lower IPX ratings will still protect a product from light splashes and sprays, an IPX7 or IP67 speaker is the best choice if you plan to place it in an area where it may become overly wet or submerged.

 When you look at the Bluetooth versions of the speaker, you may notice some differences in version 4 vs. version 5.
 However, these benefits are typically most noticeable when your source device is further from your speaker, as the range is a big benefit of newer Bluetooth devices.
 I wouldn’t recommend worrying too much about your Bluetooth version unless you plan your source device (phone, tablet, etc.) to be more than 3 meters from your speaker.